Monopoles, twisted integral homology, and Hirsch algebras: Examples of Hirsch algebras

 \textbf{The operations $E_{p,q}$. }We will now discuss how to use the operations $\Delta$ and $*$ to construct the Hirsch algebra structure operations $E_{p,q}$.
 Indeed, we will define these to be dual to certain compositions of $\Delta$ and $*$ on singular chains.

 These are the easiest to describe in a pictorial fashion using the framework of \cite{MM1}.
 There, the author represents the basic operations $\Delta$, $*$ and $\varepsilon$ as graphs as in Figure \ref{basicops}.
 Our operations will be obtained by combining the first two; the third one will naturally appear in certain differentials.
 As a general fact about operads generated by some basic operations, we may visualize composites of these operations as \emph{immersed trivalent graphs with monotonically decreasing edges, considered up to homotopy through immersions which fixes the endpoints and the cyclic ordering of edges around each vertex}.
-(That is, the product and coproduct are not commutative: one may not flip their order.)
+(That is, the product and coproduct are not commutative: one may not flip the order of their inputs.)

 \begin{remark} It is important to remark that not all such graphs descend to well defined operations at the level of cochains.
 Indeed, the join operation is not well defined for general simplicial or cubical sets (for example, the one obtained from the interval $I$ by identifying the endpoints).
-On the other, the operations associated with graphs with only one incoming always determine a well defined operation on both simplicial and cubical complexes \cite{MM1}, \cite[Theorem 4]{K-MM}. \end{remark}
+On the other, the operations associated with graphs with only one incoming always determine a well defined operation on both simplicial and cubical complexes \cite{MM1}, \cite[Theorem $4$]{K-MM}. \end{remark}

 The operations we construct are defined first on chains, and come with a different sign than the one desired in Definition \ref{def:Hirsch} (only depending on the degree of the inputs).
-To avoid confusion, we will denote these chain operations by $e^{p,q}: C \to C^{\otimes(p+q)}$.
-We will denote the dual cochain operations by $e_{p,q}$.
-Before describing the explicit graphs, we first need discuss some basic aspect of the graphical calculus.
+To avoid confusion, we will denote these chain operations by $e^{p,q}: C \to C^{\otimes(p+q)}$; before discussing the graphical calculus, we need to discuss the conventions for boundaries of operations and their duals.

 The differential of the basic operations $\Delta, *,\varepsilon$ as elements in Hom complexes $\text{Hom}(V, W)$ are described in Figure \ref{diffbasicops}; the only non-trivial computation is the middle one (see \cite{MM1} for the simplicial case and \cite[Lemma $3$]{K-MM} for the cubical case).
-Recall that the differential in $\text{Hom}(V, W)$ is defined to be